raghavtalwar/Red-Team-Operations/03 - Initial Access (TA0001)/Enterprise Microsoft Exchange server.md

 - CVE-2021-27065 is a post authentication file write vulnerability.
 When chained together, they allow remote code execution by allowing an adversary to bypass authentication and write a web shell to the server.

 ###### Red Team Tip: Only use web shells with authentication, otherwise others could leverage your web shell.
+- Note: Depending on client we can request White cell to allow us to siluate exploitation

 ### Launch [[Empire C2#Create an Empire listener]]